Vineyard impacts need no science beyond everyday life

 And here is the issue; the industry doesn’t want to provide both the pros and cons of any issue.
 Although the river may now not be as affected by chemical runoff, it is still impaired for sediment.
 Stu avoided noting that issue.

-The government (through the San Francisco Bay Regional Water Quality Control Board) is again involved because we haven’t dealt with the sediment issue for nearly 30 years.
-Sediment in the river limits salmon and steelhead spawning, which impacts fish survival and associated wildlife.
+The government (through the SF Bay Regional Water Quality Control Board) is again involved because we haven’t dealt with the sediment issue for nearly 30 years.
+Sediment in the river limits salmon and steelhead spawning which impacts fish survival and associated wildlife.
 I’d like to see fish flourish in the Napa River and streams as they once did years ago when old timers said they could walk across the river on the backs of fish.

 Stu didn’t object to my comments regarding all the chemicals and particulate matter placed in the air due to vineyard activities.
 The lack of challenging those comments related to our breathing particulate matter, sulfur, roundup, fertilizers, and other chemicals applied in the vineyards suggests I’m completely right.